Ezuker/tokenizer/README.md

 # Only42 Token Project 🪙

 ## Overview
-This project implements an ERC-20 token called "Only42" (O42) as part of the 42 School Web3 curriculum.
+This project implements an ERC-20 token called "Only42" (OFT) as part of the 42 School Web3 curriculum.
 The token is developed using Solidity and deployed using Remix IDE with enhanced security features including pause/unpause controls, burn functionality, and owner-based access control.

 ## 🌐 Deployed Contracts